Random-Lunacy/rezrov-zmachine/examples/blessedConsole/README.md

 **Input Not Working**: If input doesn't respond:

 - Ensure your terminal supports interactive input
-- Try clicking in the input area
+- Try typing directly in the terminal (no need to click)
 - Check that no other processes are using stdin
+- The blinking cursor should appear when the game is waiting for input

 **Colors Not Displaying**: For terminals with limited color support: